 If you are the holder of a driving licences issued by a country that is not recognised for driving licence exchange, you cannot exchange your licence for an Irish licence.
 You will only get an Irish driving licence after you have gone through the full driver licensing procedure, starting with the driver theory test.

-New National Driver Licence Service: from 29 October 2013 the application process is changing and, when applying, you will need to visit one of the new National Driver Licence Service (NDLS) centres.
+Since 29 October 2013 the application processfor an Irish driving licence has changed and, when applying, you will need to visit one of the new National Driver Licence Service (NDLS) centres.
 As part of this face-to-face application process, your photo and your signature will be captured digitally.
 These will be included in the existing fee.
 You will have to bring additional documentation to confirm your identity.
 Further information is available on the NDLS website.

 Ireland has agreements with certain other countries/states that designates them as recognised states for the purposes of driving licence exchange.
 These are: